Power Rule Calculator

 Published on: April 20, 2025

 This Power Rule Calculator helps you differentiate powers of x.
-The power rule is used when a variable is raised to a constant exponent, and it is one of the main rules needed before solving larger derivative problems.
-The calculator shows the setup, formula, substitution, solving work, and final answer.
+The power rule is used when a variable is raised to a constant exponent, and it can also handle a constant multiple in front of the power, such as 2x^2 or 5x^4.
+The calculator shows the setup, formula, solving work, optional collapsible steps, and final answer.

 Step-by-step method